 If at the time the Trustee is required to make a withdrawal from the Debt Service Fund and the moneys therein shall not be sufficient for such purpose, the Trustee shall withdraw the amount of such deficiency from the moneys on deposit in the following funds or accounts and transfer the same to the Debt Service Fund in the following order: the Debt Service Reserve Fund, if applicable, the General Reserve Fund, and the Reserve Maintenance Fund.
-The 2020B Bonds have been designated as Debt Service Reserve Fund.
+The 2021A Bonds have been designated as Debt Service Reserve Fund Bonds and are secured by moneys in the Debt Service Reserve Fund.
 See "Debt Service Reserve Fund" below.